Interested in working at the Global Campaign for Education-US?

-Talia Dubovi is deputy director of external relations and director of congressional affairs at the Center for Strategic and International Studies (CSIS).
+Talia Dubovi is Associate Vice President and Deputy Director of External Relations at the Center for Strategic and International Studies (CSIS).
 She previously served as deputy director and senior fellow with CSIS's Global Health Policy Center.
 Prior to joining CSIS, she spent six years on Capitol Hill, most recently as appropriations associate/counsel for Representative Nita Lowey (D-NY), where she covered a wide range of foreign affairs issues and supported the representative in her work as ranking member of the Appropriations Subcommittee on State, Foreign Operations, and Related Programs.
 Ms. Dubovi also served as counsel to the House Oversight Subcommittee on National Security and Foreign Affairs and previously worked on human rights and judiciary issues for Senator Richard Durbin (D-IL).
 Before working in Congress, she was an associate at Latham & Watkins LLP and a fellow with Human Rights Watch’s Refugee Program.
 Ms. Dubovi is a member of the Boards of Directors of Humanity In Action and the Global Campaign for Education U.S. Chapter.
 She is also a fellow with the Truman National Security Project and a term member of the Council on Foreign Relations.
 She holds a B.A. from Amherst College and a J.D. from the University of Michigan Law School.

-Julius Garvey is a surgeon, with a specialty in vascular diseases.
-He has served on numerous boards, including the Education of People of African Ancestry, The Marcus Garvey Committee International, Read Across Jamaica Foundation, etc. He has worked with Ministries and the University of the West Indies on education issues facing Jamaican youth, has built schools, provided school supplies and provided professional development for Jamaican teachers.
+Julius Garvey is a surgeon with a specialty in vascular diseases.
+He has served on numerous boards, including the Education of People of African Ancestry, The Marcus Garvey Committee International, and Read Across Jamaica Foundation.
+He has worked with Ministries and the University of the West Indies on education issues facing Jamaican youth, and has built schools, provided school supplies and provided professional development for Jamaican teachers.
 He has planted over one million trees in Northern Ghana through Permaculture Ghana.
-Has led relief missions to post-earthquake Haiti and works closely with the Association of Haitian Physicians Abroad.
-He lectures on African history and cultures, as well as on the legacy of Marcus Garvey in the U.S., Canada, the Caribbean, Central and South America and Africa.
-His father, Marcus Garvey is one of the national heroes of Jamaica.
+Julius has led relief missions to post-earthquake Haiti and works closely with the Association of Haitian Physicians Abroad.
+He lectures on African history and cultures, as well as on the legacy of Marcus Garvey in the U.S., Canada, the Caribbean, Central and South America, and Africa.
+His father, Marcus Garvey, is one of the national heroes of Jamaica.

 Joan Lombardi, Ph.D. is an international expert on child development and social policy.
 She currently serves as Senior Advisor to the Bernard van Leer Foundation on global child development strategies and to the Buffett Early Childhood Fund on national initiatives.
 She also directs Early Opportunities LLC, focusing on innovation, policy and philanthropy.
 In 2016, she is serving as a Senior Fellow at the Center for American Progress and a Senior Advisor to the Center for the Study of Social Policy.